metoppv/improver/doc/source/Running-at-your-site.rst

 Test suite
 ----------

-Tests should be run before use to ensure expected functionality at your site.
+Please ensure IMPROVER provides the expected functionality at your site by running the test suite described below.
+Any test failures would highlight a problem with the installation.

 Tests can be run from the top-level directory using bin/improver-tests or directly using `pytest <https://docs.pytest.org/en/latest/>`_.